Thank you for applying for ratification. Clubs will be informed on their ratification status via email in late June.

 Constitution: The club constitution is the governing document of each and every club.
 It generally outlines the responsibilities and duties of each executive position as well as rules and regulations for elections and other club operations.
 A basic constitution template is provided, but MUST be personalized by club executives to suit the needs of the club.
 Instructional notes have been posted within the club constitution document.
 Click here to download a copy of the constitution template.

-**ALL clubs (both returning and new) MUST apply for ratification by the 2nd term deadline.**
+**ALL clubs (both returning and new) MUST have applied for ratification by the term 2 deadline (March 24th 2017).**

-ALL club applications MUST be reivewed by the Clubs Administrator before being put forward to the SRA.
+ALL club applications MUST be reviewed by the Clubs Administrator before being put forward to the SRA.

 The Clubs Administrator may provide recommendations to the organization in an effort to assist in ratification.
 The Clubs Administrator may make recommendations that are additional to or above the requirements stipulated within the Clubs Policy.
 Any assistance from the Clubs Administrator does not guarantee that the club will be ratified.